The classic swimsuit set

 Cottesloe has a very close fit.
 As it’s a swimsuit it is designed with negative ease so the finished garment measurements will be significantly smaller than your body.
 Don’t let this scare you.
 Swimsuits need to fit very close to your body so that they stay in place in the water.
-The covereage around your seat and crotch is generous so that you can feel comfortable to move around all the time, as is the coverage around the bust and underarm.
-I’ve done everything in these swimsuits from swimming laps, to just splashing around with the kids, and lying on a towel reading a book – and honestly these swimsuits have been perfect for each situation.
+The coverage around your seat and crotch is generous so that you can feel comfortable moving around all the time, as is the coverage around the bust and underarm.
+I’ve done everything in these swimsuits from swimming laps to just splashing around with the kids, and lying on a towel reading a book – and honestly, these swimsuits have been perfect for each situation.

 View A one piece swimsuit with scoop back